-Capital Assets - Capital assets, which include property and equipment, are reported in the governmental activities column in the government-wide financial statements.
+Capital Assets - Capital assets, which include land, buildings and building improvements, and property and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are defined by the Academy as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at acquisition cost or estimated acquisition cost if purchased or constructed.
 Donated capital assets are recorded at estimated acquisition value at the date of donation.